thoughtworks-jumpstart/guides/docs/backend-web-development/express-responses.md

 ## Writing parts of response body

-In the multiple request handler routing example, we used `res.write()` to update the response before sending the response back to the client.
+In the multiple handler functions routing example, we used `res.write()` to update the response before sending the response back to the client.

 ```js
 res.write("Here is a list of students:\n");